Your home may be repossessed if you do not keep up repayments on your mortgage

 Although you may think you want to get as large a mortgage as you can, you need to be careful.
 Make sure you don’t overstretch yourself.
 It’s no fun having a fantastic home that you can’t afford the repairs for.
 Or never being able to have a holiday as all your money is going towards financing a mortgage.

 When you’re looking at affordability it’s always a wise move to plan ahead for how you would meet your repayments if interest rates go up.
 The Bank of England base rate is low but the only real constant in the housing market is change.
 When it changes again, you should be aware of what your repayments might be in order for you to be prepared.
 Even if it only rises by one or two per cent, it can have a big impact on your repayments.
-Have a look at our article ‘If interest rates go up’ to see how it might affect you.

 You could also read our ‘What to do if your circumstances change?’ guide.
 This helps you to understand your commitments when you take on a mortgage and your responsibilities to your lender should any of your circumstances change.
 Things you have to be aware of include changing jobs, salary reductions and becoming self-employed.